dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/modal/info.md

 ### Help button

-As the Modal is very often used in combination with other components and often as a enhancement of contextual content, it comes with a trigger button ([help button example](/uilib/components/modal/demos?fullscreen#modal-help-button)) with a question mark by default.
+As the Modal is very often used in combination with other components and often as a enhancement of contextual content, it comes with a trigger button ([HelpButton](/uilib/components/help-button)) with a question mark icon by default.
 You can for sure disable that behavior by using `trigger_hidden="true"`.

 You can also used the broadly available `suffix` property, like so: